What Is Satanism? A Complete Guide to Types, Beliefs & History

 The Satanic Temple (TST)

-Founded 2013 · Salem, Massachusetts · Atheistic / Activist
+Founded · Salem, Massachusetts · Atheistic / Activist

-The Satanic Temple was founded by Lucien Greaves and Malcolm Jarry in 2013 as a non-theistic religious and activist organization.
+The Satanic Temple was founded by Lucien Greaves and Malcolm Jarry as a non-theistic religious and activist organization.
 Unlike the Church of Satan, TST emphasizes political engagement, community building, and advocacy for religious equality and separation of church and state.

 TST's Seven Fundamental Tenets serve as ethical guidelines emphasizing compassion, justice, bodily autonomy, respect for freedom, scientific understanding, acknowledgment of fallibility, and noble action.
 These contrast sharply with LaVeyan Social Darwinism.

-The organization has gained prominence through high-profile campaigns: installing Baphomet monuments to challenge religious displays on public property, establishing After School Satan clubs as alternatives to evangelical programs, and pursuing reproductive rights cases under religious freedom protections.
+The organization has gained national prominence through high-profile campaigns: installing Baphomet monuments to challenge religious displays on public property, establishing After School Satan clubs, and pursuing reproductive rights cases under religious freedom protections.
+TST holds IRS tax-exempt church status.

 First Satanic Church

-Founded 1999 · San Francisco, California · Atheistic
+Founded · San Francisco, California · Atheistic

 Theistic / Spiritual Satanism